arturolei/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

       return 2 + bunnyEars(bunnies-1)
 ```
 This is a recursive function, so we can perhaps assume that the total running time is sum of each of recursive call; each recursive call either results in an addition of `0` or another additive operation (another `2` being added to the sum).
+Thus, we have O(n)